 Program: B.A., Physics

-The B.A. program in Physics is designed for students seeking a broad foundation in physics as part of a liberal arts education in the arts and sciences.
-It is particularly appropriate for those students (1) seeking a secondary teaching career or (2) planning to combine physics with other disciplines such as music, law and business.
+The B.A. program in Physics is designed for students who are seeking a broad foundation in physics as part of a liberal arts education in the arts and sciences.
+It is particularly appropriate for those students (1) seeking a secondary teaching career or (2) planning to combine physics with other disciplines, such as music, law, and business.

-To enroll in the first courses in Mathematics and Chemistry, students must obtain a satisfactory score on the Mathematics Placement Test (MPT) and the Chemistry Placement Test (CPT).
-Without satisfactory scores, students may be required to take additional courses in preparation for the required courses.
+To enroll in the first courses in Mathematics and Computer Science, students must meet the prerequisites; otherwise, they may be required to take additional courses in preparation for the required courses.
 Students must complete the course requirements listed.
 In addition, all students are required to take two comprehensive exams—one on general physics upon completion of PHYS 227 or its equivalent and one on advanced physics just before graduation.
 The dates of these exams will be posted in the department office.
+Finally, students are required to do a senior project in their final year and pass the associated class PHYS 497.
 For more information, consult the department undergraduate advisor.

 PHYS 301 Analytical Mechanics I (3)